 To configure message display rules:

-Step 3: In the Messaging Settings section, in the first statement, enter the maximum number of messages a user can receive in any one session.
+Step 2: In the first statement, enter the maximum number of messages a user can receive in any one session.

-Step 4: In the second statement, enter the number of seconds after app start-up that must elapse before the user receives an in-app message.
-Note that this rule is ignored for any in-app message that you configure to be deliverable when targeted users start an app session (that is, if you select the When the user launches the app check box on the Set Target screen of the in-app message wizard).
+Step 3: In the second statement, enter the number of seconds after app start-up that must elapse before the user receives an in-app message.
+Note that this rule is ignored for any in-app message that you configure to be deliverable when targeted users start an app session (that is, if you select the When the user launches the app check box on the Set Target screen of the new campaign workflow.

 Step 4: In the third statement, enter the number of seconds that must elapse between in-app messages.